-Airdrie is exploring a change to residential zoning that would allow up to four homes on one residential lot in more areas across the city.
-Currently, many residential areas already allow up to three homes per lot (for example: a a semi-detached, a basement suite and a garage suite).
-This change would allow for one additional home on a lot.
+Currently, many residential areas already allow up to three homes per lot (for example: a semi-detached, a basement suite and a garage suite).
+Changing to four homes would allow for one additional home on a lot.

 This is often called flexible zoning or gentle density.
 It is not the same as building high-rises or turning neighbourhoods into apartment districts.

-We are exploring this option because it can help Airdrie:
+We're exploring this because it can help Airdrie:

 Allowing up to four homes on a lot can look different depending on the property and design rules.
 Examples can include: